-- permitted with limitations, an Animal Exercise Run accessory use must comply with the following: - a.
+- PROVISIONS 25.
+Animal Exercise Run.
+In all Zoning Districts where permitted with limitations, an Animal Exercise Run accessory use must comply with the following: - a.
 Outdoor animal exercise runs cannot exceed 200 square feet; - b.
 The use must be at least 20 feet from any habitable building on an adjacent lot; - c.
-The use must be in the rear half of the lot; and - d.
+The use must be in the rear half of the lot; and - USES d.
 The use must be visually screened from adjacent residential property by a solid fence or wall. - 26.
 Outdoor Storage, Residential.
 In all Zoning Districts where permitted with limitations, an Outdoor Storage, Residential accessory use must comply with the following: - a.
 The storage of junk, waste, discarded, or salvaged materials, or items customarily associated with indoor use (e.g. upholstered furniture or indoor appliances) is not allowed. - b.
-Automobile parts and tools, equipment, and supplies used for automobile repair must not be stored outdoors. - c.
-Heavy tools, equipment, and supplies typically used for commercial construction, such as backhoes, excavators, and stockpiles of brick, gravel, or lumber, must not be stored outdoors, except when used in connection with on-site construction and only for the duration of the construction. - 27.
+Automobile parts and tools, equipment, and supplies used for automobile repair must not be stored outdoors. - LIGHTING c.
+Heavy tools, equipment, and supplies typically used for commercial construction, such as backhoes, excavators, and stockpiles of PARKING brick, gravel, or lumber, must not be stored outdoors, except when used in connection with on-site construction and only for the duration of the construction. - 27.
 Yard or Garage Sales.
 In all Zoning Districts where permitted with limitations, Yard or Garage Sales: - a.
 Must not exceed 72 total hours: - b.
-Must not have more than one sale from January 1st to June 30th and no more than one sale from July 1st to December 31st; - c.
+Must not have more than one sale from Jan-SUBDIVISION uary 1st to June 30th and no more than one sale from July 1st to December 31st; - c.
 Items offered for sale must not have been bought or consigned for resale purposes; and - d.
 All external evidence of the sale must be removed immediately upon the sale's conclusion.